keboola/developers-docs/overview/docker-bundle.md

 By developing functionality in Docker you'll focus only on the application logic, all communication with Storage API will be handled by Docker bundle.

+KBC responsibility is:
+Create application instance from the repository specified by 3rd party developer (this is done by building a docker image and running a docker container from it).
+Provide the application instance with the configuration file in JSON or YAML format (/data/ directory).
+Provide the application instance with source data files in predefined directories - this corresponds to input mapping in the UI (/data/ directory).
+Run the application instance with a command specified by the 3rd party developer (see below).
+Ensure isolation of the application instance - the application cannot access any other tables/files from the project outside those specified in input mapping, the application cannot access data of any other application, nor its data can by accessed by any other application.
+The application can however connect to outside internet.
+Grab the specified outputs of the application and feed them to KBC Storage (this corresponds to output mapping in the UI) Application responsibility is:
+Read the configuration and source tables in CSV format and files (if specified).
+Write the results to predefined directories and files.
+Properly handle success/error results by setting appropriate exit code.

 ## Workflow

 What happens before and after running a Docker container.